FlavScents AInsights Entry for Naringin (CAS: 10236-47-2)

 - Molecular Weight: 580.54 g/mol

-Naringin is a flavonoid glycoside predominantly found in citrus fruits, particularly grapefruits.
-It consists of a naringenin moiety linked to a disaccharide, neohesperidose.
-The presence of hydroxyl groups contributes to its solubility and reactivity, influencing its sensory properties and stability in formulations.
+Naringin is a flavonoid glycoside predominantly found in citrus fruits.
+It consists of a flavanone backbone with a neohesperidose sugar moiety.
+The presence of hydroxyl groups contributes to its solubility and potential antioxidant properties.
+Its structure is crucial for its bitter taste, which is a significant factor in its sensory profile.

 Citation hooks: FlavScents; PubChem; FEMA